 Ticket Prices at the Teatro Colon

 Colon Theater Renovations: The Master Plan

-It was originally decided that the theater would remain open while the changes took place, but in 2006 Argentine folklore goddess Mercedes Sosa sang at the closing ceremony amidst famous faces and disgruntled workers.
+It was originally decided that the theater would remain open while the changes took place, but in 2006 Argentine folklorico goddess Mercedes Sosa sang at the closing ceremony amidst famous faces and disgruntled workers.

-After the 2007 elections, Buenos Aires major Mauricio Macri pledged to make the Colón his priority and injected even more money into the project.
+After the 2007 elections, Buenos Aires then-mayor, Mauricio Macri pledged to make the Colón re-opening his priority and injected even more money into the project.

 Grand Bicentennial Re-opening of the Theater

-After much controversy and severe delays, the theater re-opened with a grand ceremony in May 2010, which coincided with Argentina’s bicentenary celebrations.
+After much controversy and severe delays, the theater finally re-opened with a grand ceremony in May 2010, which coincided with Argentina’s bicentenary celebrations.